nigel5/weather-prediction/README.md

 # Average Temperature Forecasting

-In this notebook we going through the steps of loading, cleaning up, and visualizing a time series dataset to build a model which can predict daily temperatures.
+In this notebook we will be going through the steps of loading, cleaning up, and visualizing a time series dataset to build a model which can predict daily temperatures.
 The data used in this notebook is from [NOAA Climate Data Online](https://www.ncdc.noaa.gov/cdo-web/datasets).

 The model we will use is [Prophet](https://facebook.github.io/prophet/docs/quick_start.html) by Facebook.
 This model is built on top of scikit-learn and allows us to effortlessly construct models from processed time series datasets.